All Episodes

 Some of the increase stemmed from difficulties the government has in adjusting for seasonal factors.

-The labor department expected a large decline in claims last week, as many auto companies usually put their plants temporarily shut them in July.
+The Labor Department expected a large decline in claims last week as many auto companies usually put their plants temporarily shut them in July, early July.

-Early July claims were expected to rise during the shutdown, then fall, but this year Obama Motors and other manufacturers skipped the shutdown, so claims didn't fall last week as much as expected.
+But this year, Obama Motors and other manufacturers skipped the shutdown, so claims didn't fall last week as much as expected.

 Now they're blaming all this because Obama Motors didn't shut down.